baseball party ideas

 - To create a dessert table such as this one as part of your baseball party decorations, follow the step by step guide below:

 - You can make your own sign, like the one that reads 'Batter Up' in the illustration above, by downloading this free font by Måns Grebäck called Brannboll (below left).
 Just download the font, unzip it if you need to (with something like Winzip), then just drag the files into the font folder on your computer to install them).
 If you want to make the sign yourself at home, and you want it to be quite big, then print each letter individually onto card, cut them out then line them up on the wall.
 Note: Use the number keys, such as 1, 2, 3 to get the tail that runs underneath the word.
-Finally, hang one of these cardboard baseball cut outs (below right) behind the letters as show in the illustration above.
+Finally, hang one of these cardboard baseball cut outs (supplier 3) behind the letters as show in the illustration above.

 - Another way to dress a dessert / buffet table in keeping with these baseball party ideas is pictured below:

 - For this display I've used baseball cards to create a backdrop.
-You can pick these up really cheaply here (around $12 for 500 cards).
+You can pick these up really cheaply from supplier 3 (around $12 for 500 cards).
 Just glue cards along vertical strips of ribbon with equal spaces between them in order to create a grid effect.
 Then hang the vertical strips of ribbon from the ceiling against a plain wall to create a backdrop for your dessert / buffet table.

 - Below is another option for a baseball themed dessert / buffet table to go with these baseball party decorations:

-- For the dessert table above, just apply a baseball themed wall decal to a plain wall.
+- For the dessert table above, just apply a baseball themed wall decal (supplier 3) to a plain wall.
 There are lots of different types available depending on your budget from basic silhouettes (below left), to shadow style decals (below center) and the ones in the illustration above (below right).
 The great thing about these decals is that you can peel and re-stick them so you can always use them to decorate a kid's bedroom after the party.

 - Below is one final dessert / buffet table idea, which is particular good if you're using these baseball party ideas for a kid's birthday.

-- The dessert table above is largely made up of a stadium scene setter.
+- The dessert table above is largely made up of a stadium scene setter (supplier 2).
 This comes in two halves, a lower deck (below left) and an upper deck (below center).
 You can also pick up some add ons such as the score board and dug out (below right).
 The great thing about this scene setter is that it's 30ft long, so you can use it to dress more than one wall.

 - For a centerpiece, fill this baseball player shaped balloon with helium and fasten it to the back of the table.
 It's over 3 ½ ft tall so it will make a big impression.
 Then hang this baseball shaped balloon down from the ceiling alongside it.
-See here for both.
+See supplier 3 for both.